CalyxOS/calyxos.org/README.md

 ## Deployment

-The 'main' branch of this git repository is automatically deployed to <https://calyxos.org>
+The 'main' branch of this git repository is automatically deployed to <https://calyxos.org> and to <https://calyxos.gitlab.io/calyxos.org/>.

-It is automatically deployed to <https://calyxos.gitlab.io/calyxos.org/>

 ## Development